-Jake Powell, senior project manager and ecologist in Sheridan, has been named the Lawrence S. Semo Scientific Achievement Award winner for the second quarter of 2019.
+Rick Howard, Senior Ecologist and Project Manager in SWCA’s Houston office, has been named the Lawrence S. Semo Scientific Achievement Award winner for the second quarter of 2020.

 The quarterly Lawrence S. Semo Scientific Achievement Award rewards individuals for demonstrating passion, creativity, and scientific excellence in a manner that advances SWCA’s purpose, mission, vision, and values.
 The award is in honor of Larry Semo, who began working as a biologist for SWCA in Austin in 1993 and transferred to Denver in 1999.
 A respected and widely published ornithologist and all-around naturalist, Larry had an insatiable desire to learn and a great love for the outdoors until his untimely passing in 2011.

 Rick is a highly accomplished scientist, and a prime example of SWCA’s tagline: Sound Science.
 Creative Solutions.
 His working knowledge of natural systems, field and research methods, statistics, data analysis, aquatic ecology, limnology, and wetlands science applied to solving complicated environmental problems perfectly qualifies him for the Larry Semo Award.